« Membership Site

-A dance for which the pattern may be altered by a couple provided that the original step sequences, positions and timing are maintained.
+A dance for which the pattern may be altered by a team/skater provided that the original step sequences, positions and timing are maintained.
 Each repetition of the altered pattern must be executed in the same manner and the restart must be commenced from the same place.

 A term in ice dance for a movement in which the free foot is held up to the side of the skating leg from a closed hip position so that the free foot is parallel to the leg of the skating foot.